The thirst for novelty in the lifestyle can often seem unquenchable.

 First off, recognize their grip.

-Notice that you experience either or both.
+Notice that you have experienced either or both.

 Being honest with yourself is where you can begin.